4ku/character_chatbots/README.md

 ## 1. Clone the repository to your local machine.
 ### 1a.
 Create a virtual environment  if needed

+Your environment should have Python 3.10 or newer as a main Python version.

 ## 2. Install Base Dependencies
   ```
     make install